You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 An SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.

-IMPORTANT NOTE: Setting DNS records should be done only by your system administrator who
+IMPORTANT NOTE: Setting DNS records should be done only by your system administrator who has access and rights to make changes to the DNS entries.

 Adding an SPF record

-If you would like to have more control of which applications or servers are sending emails to customers with your domain name, adding an SPF record for your domain is the common practise to do this.
+If you would like to have more control of which applications or servers are sending emails to customers with your domain name, adding an SPF record for your domain is the common practice to do this.
 You can add the HappyFox addresses to your SPF record by adding include:spf.happyfox.com.
 The SPF record will have to be added as a TXT record on your DNS provider.

 Sample SPF record